How to eat 4/9 of a pizza: Best Of Four -- A -Strategy

+\begin{proof} Consider the first variant in which Alice picks $p'$ and follows Bob afterwards.
+Since $C \in \LWorst$ and therefore $\odd{C}{C}$ has the heavy greens property, we get with Lemma~\ref{lem:greens} that $C$ is a best answer to $\even{C}{C'} \cup \{p'\}$.
+Hence in a worst case of the first variant Alice gets $\Rodd{C}{C'}$ and Bob gets $\Godd{C}{C'}$, which is depicted in Figure~\ref{fig:flip-at-C}.

-Now, the crucial point is that the same resulting distribution of the pizza can be achieved by Bob if Alice just follows Bob after he has revealed $C$.
-To do that, Bob simply \textit{follows Alice}.
-As a result the pizza from the cut $C$ up to the piece $p$ will be distributed alternately in the same way it was in the worst case above.
+Now, the crucial point is that the same distribution can be forced by Bob if Alice plays the second variant, i.e., she picks $p$.
+To do that, Bob simply \textit{follows Alice} until all the pizza is eaten.